Skip to content

 raw × (1 + failure%).
 Default failure% = 10% until you have data.

-Here's where it gets interesting: the moment one of your saved models has 5 logged jobs (success + failure), the default 10% gets replaced by your shop's actual observed rate.
-If your Silo Pot has 12 jobs and 2 failures, the buffer becomes 16.7% on that specific model.
+Here's where it gets interesting: the moment one of your saved products has 5 logged jobs (success + failure) in the recent window, the default 10% gets replaced by your shop's actual observed rate.
+If your Silo Pot has 12 jobs and 2 failures, the buffer becomes 16.7% on that specific product.
 Not because we guessed, but because that's what your shop actually does.

 Overhead